GE Dishwasher Beeps 3 Times/Won’t start (Solved)

 Typically, when you start your dishwasher, you should hear a beep after closing the door and pressing the start button, indicating that the washing cycle has begun.

-However, if you hear 3 beeps instead, it means that your dishwasher is having trouble detecting whether the door is securely closed.
+But, if you hear 3 beeps instead, it means that your dishwasher is having trouble detecting whether the door is securely closed.

-The three-beep pattern is a common indication of a door latch switch problem, which prevents the dishwasher from running.
 A failed door latch switch can cause the dishwasher to beep three times and prevent it from starting the washing cycle.

-Step 1: Hard reset the dishwasher
+Step 1: Hard Reset the Dishwasher

 resetting the ge dishwasher by turning off the circuit breaker

-Before testing the door latch and switch, perform a hard reset.
 Sometimes the dishwasher can experience internal software glitches which force it to behave in unexpected ways even though the door is closed properly.

 Here’s how: